-Lower second class (2.2) degree or above.
-Successful completion of the Postgraduate Certificate stage (i.e. the first four modules of this MSc programme) may be considered as an alternative qualification, permitting transfer to the MSc programme.
+An honours degree (2:2 or above) or equivalent overseas qualification in any discipline.
+Successful completion of the Postgraduate Certificate stage (i.e. the first four modules of this MSc programme) may be considered as an alternative qualification.

 Months of entry